 During the winter of 1996, Talley was inducted into the Haverford Hall of Fame.
 He played four seasons at defensive back for Southern Connecticut University, graduating with honors in 1967 and earning a Masters Degree in Education in 1969.
 In the spring of 1998, Talley was inducted into the Southern Connecticut Hall of Fame.
 In November, 2005, he was recognized by the Delaware County Hall of Fame, while in June of 2006, he was inducted into the Pennsylvania Sports Hall of Fame Delaware County Chapter.
 During the summer of 2007, he earned a spot in the Pennsylvania State Hall of Fame.

 In March, 2012, Talley earned yet another Hall of Fame honor when he was inducted into the Villanova University Varsity Club Hall of Fame.

 A graduate of Haverford (Pa.)
 High School just five minutes from the Villanova campus, Talley is a native of Bryn Mawr, Pennsylvania.
 He and his wife, Arlene, currently reside in Berwyn, Pa.
-They are the parents of two children: Josh, a graduate of both Brown University, and Villanova Law School who is currently a practicing lawyer in Philadelphia and Gina, who earned her undergraduate degree from the University of Pennsylvania, a Masters Degree from New York University.
+They are the parents of two children: Josh, a graduate of both Brown University, and Villanova Law School who is currently a practicing lawyer in Philadelphia and Gina, who earned her undergraduate degree from the University of Pennsylvania and a Masters Degree from New York University.
 Currently, Gina is a doctoral candidate in history at University of Massachusetts, Amherst and is a faculty advisor in the College of Liberal Arts and Sciences at Villanova University.